 We were headed to the Golden Circle today.
-The distance was not much compared to what we covered yesterday and what we planned to cover in the next couple of days.
+The distance was short compared to what we covered yesterday and what we planned to cover in the next couple of days.
 We had a relaxed start with our morning coffee and then headed out.

-We drove northeast from Reykjavik towards Þingvellir (Thingvellir) National Park and our first stop was the Þingvallavatn Panorama point.
-It had a great view of the Þingvallavatn lake, the largest natural lake in Iceland and the surrounding areas.
+We drove northeast from Reykjavík towards Þingvellir (Thingvellir) National Park, and our first stop was the Þingvallavatn panorama point.
+It had a great view of Þingvallavatn—the largest natural lake in Iceland—and the surrounding areas.

 We reached the parking lot close to the main Þingvellir Parking P1 and then purchased a day pass at one of the kiosks.
-We headed inside the Hakið Visitor Center and the person there told us about the trail we could follow to see most of the places around.
+We headed inside the Þingvellir National Park Visitor Center, and the person there told us about the trail we could follow to see most of the places around.

 We then took the wooden walkway into the Almannagjá fault, which marked the boundary between the North American and Eurasian tectonic plates.

-We walked towards Þingvellir Parking P2 and then a short climb towards Öxarárfoss.
-It was quite cool around and the cold water rushing down the basalt rocks made everything seem even cooler.
+We walked towards Þingvellir Parking P2 and then made a short climb towards Öxarárfoss.
+It was quite cool around, and the cold water rushing down the basalt rocks made everything seem even fresher.

-We walked across a bridge where Öxará flows into Þingvallavatn.
+We walked across a bridge where the Öxará river flows into Þingvallavatn.
 We were able to see brown trout in the clear waters.
-We climbed back up as we followed the trail and closed the loop reaching the visitor center again.
+We climbed back up as we followed the trail and closed the loop, reaching the visitor center again.

 It was nice to be indoors and warm after walking around for a while.
 We decided to have a quick lunch here before continuing with our day and picked up a couple of sandwiches.

-From there we headed to see Gullfoss.
-It was grey and rainy by the time we got there.
+From there, we headed to see Gullfoss.
+It was gray and rainy by the time we got there.
 We parked at the top lookout and then headed down to walk the trail and get really close to the water.
 It was amazing to see and hear the force with which the water was flowing down the canyon.

-The rain really started coming down and we decided to head back.
-We stopped by at TASTY for dinner before going back to the hotel so we wouldn’t have to get out in the cold wet weather again.
-The place was nice with lots of local patrons and I think we were the only tourists there.
+The rain really started coming down, and we decided to head back.
+We stopped at TASTY - RVK for dinner before going back to the hotel so we wouldn’t have to get out in the cold, wet weather again.
+The place was nice, with lots of local patrons; I think we were the only tourists there.
 It was nice to try out some local Icelandic burgers.
-After that we drove back to our hotel and called it a night.
+After that, we drove back to our hotel and called it a night.

 🚘 Zero Car